xyz1991/Notes_and_Interview_questions/Interviews_Nemo_IT.md

 Changing file permissions in Shell Scripting?
 Difference between Map side and reduce side joins?
 Difference between GroupBy, OrderBy, sortBy, DISTRIBUTE BY and CLUSTER BY x?
 GroupBy=> Aggregates the Data into groups like using SUM, Avg etc.. on a cloumn.
+The GROUP BY clause’s purpose is summarize unique combinations of columns values.
+Often group by is followed by order by or cluster by cluases.
 ORDER BY guarantees global ordering, but does this by pushing all data through just one reducer.
 This is basically unacceptable for large datasets.
 You end up one sorted file as output.
 SORT BY x: orders data at each of N reducers, but each reducer can receive overlapping ranges of data.
 You end up with N or more sorted files with overlapping ranges.
 DISTRIBUTE BY x: ensures each of N reducers gets non-overlapping ranges of x, but doesn't sort the output of each reducer.
 You end up with N or unsorted files with non-overlapping ranges.